 Can You Deduct Transfer Taxes?

 Unfortunately, unlike property taxes, the IRS does not allow you to deduct transfer taxes on your annual tax return.
-However, because homes appreciate and depreciate in value, you are able to apply regulations regarding capital gains tax to your advantage.
+However, they can help you with capital gains taxes.

 Real estate transactions can be confusing and intimidating events filled with tons of small print and legalese.
 Luckily, a qualified real estate agent can help walk you through the red tape and make the entire process a much simpler and pleasant experience.
 Whether you’re buying or selling, finding a top-notch real estate is one of the most important pieces of the puzzle.